 According to the most recent study conducted by the Center for Disease Control (CDC), more than 13 percent of children under the age of 18 have a mental health disorder.
 Additionally, almost 9 percent of adolescents, between the ages of 12 and 17, have a drug or alcohol abuse disorder.
 It has been suggested that more than half of American teens with a substance abuse problem also have a diagnosable mental health illness, which could result in a co-occurring disorder.

 Some of the most frequently diagnosed co-occurring disorders in teens are depression and substance abuse, and anxiety disorders with substance abuse.
 While these versions of co-occurring disorders are common, there are several combinations of this disorder, which could put your teen’s mental and physical health at great risk.
+There are treatments out there that can help.
+Whether you go for a drug-related treatment or a mental/ physical one.
+Possibly at the Focus Forward Counseling Center in Alpharetta, Georgia, you can be in the comfort that your teen is in safe hands.

 How Can I Tell if My Teen Has a Co-Occurring Disorder?